 What are the penalties?

 The GDPR has a tiered approach to penalties for breach, companies can be fined up to 4% of annual worldwide turnover and EUR 20 million.
 Another type of fine could be up to the higher of 2% of annual worldwide turnover and EUR 10 million.
-This category of fine would be applied for instance if a Data Controller does not conduct impact assessments, as required by the Regulation.
+This category of fine would be applied, for instance, if a Data Controller does not conduct impact assessments, as required by the Regulation.

 Source of information:

-- European Commision on GDPR
+- European Commission on GDPR